eclipse-chariott/chariott/README.md

 we use.

 > Note: If you use Devcontainers and you are running on Windows, make sure to check out the
-> repository on the WSL2 file system for better performance.
+> repository on the WSL2 file system in the target distribution you're using.

 ### Build all binaries and run tests